mikeanthonywild/osiris-docs/interim/draft.md

 ## Project testing platform

 The design of a full camera system is beyond the scope of this project, however an image sensor produced by OmniVision is used to capture real-world image data, providing a realistic test environment.
-FPGAs are used extensively to set up a reconfigurable interface between the sensor and processor sides of the link, as well as generate test patterns for synthetic throughput and reliability tests.
+Field-programmable gate arrays (FPGAs) are used extensively to set up a reconfigurable interface between the sensor and processor sides of the link, as well as generate test patterns for synthetic throughput and reliability tests.
 Given the main requirement of a sensor-agnostic interface is to work with a large range of sensors, there is a heavy emphasis on evaluating the system performance across several key metrics:

 - Reliability – preserving signal integrity and ensuring low bit error rates for a stable and trustworthy system.
 - Scalability – transferring data across a wide range of resolutions and framerates to maintain a high level of expandability.